 Effective September 1, 2017, HB 1508 amends the Texas Occupations Code Section 53 that requires education providers to notify potential or enrolled students that a criminal history may make them ineligible for an occupational license upon program completion.
 Program specific information will be provided in course syllabi.

-· Certificate - Esthetic Specialty (Full-Time)
+Occupational Skills Award - Barber to Cosmetology Crossover (Full-Time)